-- 43. At the Board's 2017 second regular session the Secretariat committed to conducting a review of the application of the interim delegations of authority to ensure that the Board's fundamental role of approval and oversight was maintained and to capturing lessons learned from the implementation of interim governance arrangements.
-The review conducted in early 2019 examined specifically: - the extent to which the Executive Board's role in approving WFP programmes (CSPs and ICSPs) increased under the IRM framework compared with the project-based system; and - any efficiency gains achieved in terms of the number of programme and budget revision approvals under the IRM framework compared with the project-based system. - 44.
-Findings from the review were shared with the Board at informal consultations on 10 July and 4 September 2019: - Finding 1: Under the IRM framework, there has been a substantial increase in the Executive Board's role in approving WFP programmes (CSPs and ICSPs) in terms of absolute value from an average of USD 4.4 billion per year between 2011 and 2016 to USD 13.4 billion in 2018 and an estimated USD 7.6 billion in 2019 and as a proportion of programmes and revisions approved each year compared with the project-based system from an average of 53 percent per year between 2011 and 2016 to 96 percent in 2018 and 83 percent in 2019.
-The increase in the approval of programmes by the Board is expected to be sustained in future years, based on conservative projections. - Finding 2: Under the IRM framework, the substantial increase in the Executive Board's role in approving WFP programmes (CSPs and ICSPs) has occurred independently of revisions.
-Approximately 98 percent of the USD 13.4 billion that the Board approved in 2018 was for initial programmes only 2 percent related to revisions.
+- 37. At the Board's 2017 second regular session the Secretariat committed to conducting a review of the application of the interim delegations of authority to ensure that the Board's fundamental role of approval and oversight was maintained and to capturing lessons learned from the implementation of interim governance arrangements.
+The review conducted in early 2019 examined specifically: - the extent to which the Executive Board's role in approving WFP programmes (CSPs and ICSPs) increased under the IRM framework compared with the project-based system; and - any efficiency gains achieved in terms of the number of programme and budget revision approvals under the IRM framework compared with the project-based system. - 38.
+Findings from the review were shared with the Board at informal consultations on 10 July and 4 September 2019 and at the Board's 2019 second regular session:

+Finding 1: Under the IRM framework, there has been a substantial increase in the Executive Board's role in approving WFP programmes (CSPs and ICSPs) in terms of absolute value - from an average of USD 4.4 billion per year between 2011 and 2016 to USD 13.4 billion in 2018 and an estimated USD 7.6 billion in 2019 - and as a proportion of programmes and revisions approved each year compared with the project-based system - from an average of 53 percent per year between 2011 and 2016 to 96 percent in 2018 and 83 percent in 2019.
+The increase in the approval of programmes by the Board is expected to be sustained in future years, based on conservative projections.

+Finding 2: Under the IRM framework, the substantial increase in the Executive Board's role in approving WFP programmes (CSPs and ICSPs) has occurred independently of revisions.
+Approximately 98 percent of the USD 13.4 billion that the Board approved in 2018 was for initial programmes - only 2 percent related to revisions.
 In terms of quantity, the Board approved 2 of 46 revisions under the IRM framework (4 percent, which is the same proportion as under the project-based framework).
-The increase in the approval of programmes by the Board is expected to continue in future years, based on conservative projections. - Finding 3: Under the IRM framework, the overall dollar value of programmes approved has increased, while the number of approvals has declined, leading to efficiency gains. - Finding 4: The change from the project-based system to the IRM framework has improved efficiency, as evidenced by a substantial reduction in the number of revisions being processed annually. - 45.
-An analysis of the interim delegations of authority over the period from 1 January 2018 to 30 June 2019 is presented in annex II.
+The increase in the approval of programmes by the Board is expected to continue in future years, based on conservative projections.

+Finding 3: Under the IRM framework, the overall dollar value of programmes approved has increased, while the number of approvals has declined, leading to efficiency gains.

+Finding 4: The change from the project-based system to the IRM framework has improved efficiency, as evidenced by a substantial reduction in the number of revisions being processed annually.

+39. An analysis of the interim delegations of authority over the period from 1 January 2018 to 30 June 2019 is presented in annex II.
+It should be noted that prior to its presentation for approval at the 2020 first regular session of the Executive Board, the analysis will continue to be updated to take into account the application of interim delegations of authority from 1 January 2018 to 31 December 2019.